On this page…

 - Has other disability (physical or learning)

 Referrals are accepted by partner agencies where we have a data sharing agreement in place.
-To make a referral, please complete the ESH-001 referral which is a PDF document and email to firstname.lastname@example.org
+To make a referral, please complete the ESH-001 referral which is a Word document and email to firstname.lastname@example.org

 Once received, we will assess the referral.
 If we have any queries, we will contact the referrer by phone or email, otherwise we will contact the client and arrange a technician to undertake target hardening.
 When this has been completed, we will email the referrer to notify the completed outcome.
 A flow-chart of the referral process can be found here.
 Please note that we can no longer accept referrals on older forms.